NMDL-MSU/Differential-Gene-Expression/RER_Thoughbreed/README.md

 The scripts used to run this analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_RER_Thoroughbred.html" target="_blank">here</a>.

 #### DE Analysis accounting for Dantrolene treatment:
+The scripts used to run this analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_Dantrolene_RER_Thoroughbred.html" target="_blank">here</a>.